apache/singa/doc/en/docs/installation.md

 cmake would download OpenBlas and Protobuf (2.6.1) and compile them together with SINGA.

-### Install dependent libraries and compile SINGA
+### Install dependent libraries and then compile SINGA

-Users can also install the dependent libraries and link SINGA with them.
+Users can also install the dependent libraries and then link SINGA with them.

 The following libraries are required
 * google protobuf (>=2.5,<3)